disorderedmaterials/dissolve/web/docs/userguide/modules/analysis/dangle/_index.md

 ## Overview

 The `DAngle` module calculates the angle between two vectors $u$ and $v$ from two oriented sites A and B, forming the averages of the angle, the A&middot;&middot;&middot;B distances, and the distance-angle map.
 The sites A and B must be present on the same molecule - C may exist anywhere.
 Internal angles - i.e. between sites A-B-C all on the same molecule - are excluded by default from the calculation, but may be included if required.
-If more flexibility is required, see the {{< gui-module "Angle" >}} module.
+If more flexibility is required, see the {{< module "Angle" >}} module.

 ## Options